 British metalcore meets djent newcomers InRetrospect aim to provide a thought-provoking sound that not only satisfies metalheads but also appeals to listeners of all musical genres.

-French metal band Dukkha offer up a diverse combination of brutal heavy-polyrhythmic and djent guitars with melodic ambiences, which they describe as “raw, powerful and meaningful.”
-The Lyon band was … Continue reading Introducing: Dukkha
+French metal band Dukkha offer up a diverse combination of brutal heavy-polyrhythmic and djent guitars with melodic ambiences, which they describe as "raw, powerful and meaningful."
+The Lyon band was formed in 2016 by Julien Sartorius (vocals) and Maxim Payot (guitar).
+They were swiftly joined by Fabien Belissard (guitar) before the band composed its first...
+Continue Reading →

 Italian band Where Stars Collide have honed a thrilling sound that they intriguingly summarise as being "chaotic in terms of emotions."